sanjayujjainkar/SpringBootTrainingSept/README.md

 # Spring Applications:

 This repository contains few Spring application.
 The prominent app is "Car lease system" that uses API gateways, Eureka server, micro services with Authentication.
+Find the code at: https://github.com/sanjayujjainkar/SpringBootTrainingSept/tree/master/CarLeaseSystem

 ## Micro-services:
 1. Caradmin : This app will be mainly used by Car owner / leasing company who maintains fleet of cars.
 APIs to manage car record.